Saria-houloubi/Task-Scheduling-Simulator/README.md

 So I had to redo the hole porject and actualy build it in a good clean code which can be maintained much better, in which lead to developing V2.0 which you can find it [here](https://github.com/Saria-houloubi/Task-Scheduling-Simulator/tree/master/Project%20V2.0/ParallelProcessersSimulator).

 # Tutorials
 A friend of mine wanted to help in his own way by recording some tutorial videos :video:.
-Which I uploaded them to my (Youtube channel)[http://www.youtube.com/c/TestTeam].
+Which I uploaded them to my [Youtube channel](http://www.youtube.com/c/TestTeam).

 The videos go through the old version but it has the same concept:
   1. [Tomasulo Algorithm](https://www.youtube.com/watch?v=jaOw6v9MziM&list=PLfqLqfbPhVTOsQFGtRS8XmVZOLb4c6za3)